Matt89code/Matt89code/README.md

 ### Hey there 👋 - I'm Matt!

-Everday is a school day with Data Science!!
+Everdays a school day with Data Science!!
 Join me as I explore new projects and develop cool products!

 - 📫 How to reach me **matthewjawilson@gmail.com**